flschr/micro-masonry-plus/README.md

 - Focuses on regular blog posts so bookshelf and static pages stay out of the grid
 - Lightweight lazy loading with graceful loading and error states
 - Pure CSS/JS solution that respects your existing Micro.blog theme
+- Automatically reuses a site’s `render-image.html` partial (if present) and falls back to Micro.blog CDN sizes for everyone else

 ![](docs/example.jpg)